alexbosworth/balanceofsatoshis/README.md

 // Send a gift of some tokens to a directly connected peer bos gift "pubkey" "amount"

-// Attempt to pay a payment request using only hidden ip or Tor node hops bos hiddenpay "paymentrequest"

 // Output the sum total of remote channel liquidity bos inbound-liquidity